duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-06-data-collection-methodologies-for-ai-driven-robotics.md

 - **Open Source Inexpensive Hardware** The sensorized gripper can be constructed using off the shelf and inexpensive hardware including cameras, sensors and 3d printed parts, all totaling less than $500.
 All instructions, required components and plans for 3d printing are available in the [UMI hardware guide](https://docs.google.com/document/d/1TPYwV9sNVPAi0ZlAupDMkXZ4CA1hsZx7YDMSmcEy6EU/edit).

 ### Data Collection and Processing
 UMI enables operators to perform tasks in varied environments, capturing every movement and interaction.
-The data is meticulously processed and mapped to specific joints and servos providing a foundational dataset that informs the precise and adaptive behaviors of the robots.
+The data is meticulously processed and mapped to specific joints and motors providing a foundational dataset that informs the precise and adaptive behaviors of the robots.

 ## 2. Teleoperation with ALOHA